Guides

 How Abstract API Handles 10-Digit Phone Number Validation

-Abstract API addresses the core weaknesses of traditional validation methods.
-It uses real-time, server-side lookups to provide comprehensive data about a number's validity and type.
+Abstract API addresses the core weaknesses of traditional validation through server-side logic and real-time data lookups that confirm a number's actual status, not just its format.

-• It performs a real-time lookup against global numbering plans for over 190 countries.
-The API returns a simple `valid` boolean that reflects live allocation status, not just syntactic correctness.
+• It performs a real-time lookup against global number plans for over 190 countries.
+The API returns a boolean value that reflects live allocation instead of just syntax.

-• The API response contains canonical international and local formats.
-It also includes the carrier, line type, and region, which allows you to block disposable numbers or normalize data for storage.
+• The API response includes canonical formats, carrier, line type, and region.
+This data allows you to block disposable VoIP numbers, restrict entries to US mobiles, or normalize data for storage.

-• All validation logic exists on the server and is delivered through a simple REST call.
-This removes the need for you to maintain complex regex patterns or perform metadata updates.
+• All logic exists on the server and delivery occurs via a simple REST call.
+You avoid the need to maintain complex regular expressions or perform metadata updates.

-Once you are familiar with Abstract’s capabilities, it is simple to add its 10-digit phone number validation API to your project.
+Once you understand Abstract’s capabilities, you can add its 10-digit phone number validation API to your project with ease.

-• First, sign up at abstractapi.com and copy your Phone Validation API key from the dashboard.
+• First, sign up at Abstract API and copy the Phone Validation API key from your dashboard.

-• Store the key as an environment variable, such as ABSTRACT_PHONE_KEY, in your build system or secrets manager.
+• Store the key as an environment variable, for example "ABSTRACT_PHONE_KEY", in your build system or secrets manager.

 async function validatePhone(number) {